LENGTH: 4.5 miles

 On March 16, 1888 five locomotives pushing the snowplow, “Old Eli”, derailed while clearing the first large rock cut north of Coleman Station.
 Five employees were killed and four others were injured.
 The locomotives, traveling at 40 mph or faster, hit the hard-packed snow causing the deadly wreck.
 The rail rrail passes through the rock cut which was dug before the advent of power tools.
 The cut was made with hand drills and black powder before the days of TNT and pneumatic drills.
 The rock was taken away with wagons pulled by horses and mules.
 Men with sledgehammers had to break it up small enough to be carted away.

-DIRECTION to the Amenia trailhead:
+DIRECTIONS to the Amenia trailhead:

 Note: Please be sure to see the note further below about parking at the trailhead.